 We recommend creating any prenuptial agreement well in advance of your wedding date to give you and your intended time to plan and to ensure that the romance is not taken out of the big day.
 Each party should retain an attorney to protect his or her interests.

-Postnuptial Agreements for Married Couples
+Postnuptial Agreements for Married Couples in Georgia

 Postnuptial agreements are gaining in popularity as financial tools for couples who are already married.
 These agreements (sometimes simply called marital agreements) are commonly used to make financial decisions such as setting budgets or keeping a spouse’s business assets and liabilities separate from the couple’s finances.